 For more than 20 years, the global asset management industry has relied on Confluence to deliver innovative solutions to the industry's toughest data management, automation and regulatory challenges.
 The unified Confluence platform enables asset managers to consolidate and leverage data across business operations—including the collection, creation, confirmation and delivery of investment product data.
 Results are lower costs, reduced risk, decreased reporting turnaround times and the scalability to automate more processes without additional resources.

-Confluence solutions are used by 40 percent of the leading global investment managers, and more than 60 percent of U.S. mutual funds.
 From the Confluence traditional install, hosted and outsourced Unity® platform solutions to our enterprise-grade SaaS enabled Unity NXT platform, Confluence automates critical fund management and administration processes—such as regulatory reporting, financial statement preparation and performance reporting.
 The platforms feature solutions to support asset managers and a wide array of fund types – including '40 Act mutual funds, ETFs, hedge funds, Canadian mutual funds, and UCITS funds.
 Seven of the top 10 global service providers license Confluence products and eight of the top 10 global asset managers have business processes automated through Confluence.

 Headquartered in Pittsburgh, Pennsylvania, Confluence serves the international fund industry with key locations in Brussels, Dublin, London, Ho Chi Minh City, Luxembourg and San Francisco.
 For more information, visit www.confluence.com.